mitosis-project/vmitosis-asplos21-artifact/scripts/README.md

 ```
 $ vmitosis-asplos21-artifact/scripts/compile_report.sh
 ```
-Processing the page-table dumps (Figure-2 in the paper) can consume significant time depending on the size of the dumps.
+Processing the page-table dumps (Figure-2 in the paper) can consume significant time depending on the size of the dumps (about 30 minutes for each plot).
 Hence, they are not compiled in to the report by default.
 To compile them separately, run:
 ```
 $ vmitosis-asplos21-artifact/scripts/compile_ptdumps.sh
 ```